[Investigation] Revealed: Who were Russia's spies in the EU corridors?

 And in a third suspicious case, the former long-term assistant of a far-right Bulgarian MEP with shady Russian links changed her name and applied for internships in EU programmes and in Brussels-based media.

 Her CV included spots at the College of Europe in Bruges, which teaches many future EU officials.
-And she taught yoga in a leafy Brussels suburb which lots of EU personnel and their families call home.
+And she gave yoga classes in a leafy Brussels suburb which lots of EU personnel and their families call home.

 "Her profile indicates [name withheld by EUobserver] is a go-between with Russian services," a Western intelligence source said.

-Four senior MEPs warned EU Parliament bosses to take security more seriously even before Russia invaded Ukraine.
+Four senior MEPs warned EU Parliament bosses to take security more seriously a whole year before Russia invaded Ukraine.

-"We call upon you [the EU Parliament president] to consider investing in bolstering our capabilities in this domain by establishing fully-fledged screening structures, whose task would include vetting non-elected personnel employed in the European Parliament," they wrote in a letter last March.
+"We call upon you [the EU Parliament president and secretary-general] to consider investing in bolstering our capabilities in this domain by establishing fully-fledged screening structures, whose task would include vetting non-elected personnel employed in the European Parliament," they wrote in a letter last March.

 "I am aware that EU institutions and agencies are more than ever targets of hostile intelligence gathering," the late EU Parliament president David Sassoli replied last June.

-And given the nature of the Brussels-bubble, it made little difference how potential infiltrators got in.
+And given the nature of the Brussels bubble, it makes little difference how potential infiltrators get in.

 "Needless to say, in the EU Parliament, Russia has links with people not of Russian nationality, who work for Russian services under other covers," a Belgian security source said.